mmeysenburg/DEA/README.md

         // be seeded based on the system time.
         // PRNG p = PRNG.getInstance();
         // p.setSeed(1209432115);

         // create problem and algorithm
         Problem dj01 = new DeJong01();
-        DEA alg = new DEA(dj01, 100, 100); // 1000 population, 100 generations
+        DEA alg = new DEA(dj01, 1000, 100); // 1000 population, 100 generations

         // create and add operators.
 First, crossover... alg.addOperator(new PointCrossover());

-        // ... then mutation ...
+        alg.addOperator(new PointMutation());   // ... then mutation ...
-        alg.addOperator(new PointMutation());

-        // ... then evaluation ...
+        alg.addOperator(new Evaluate(dj01));    // ... then evaluation ...
-        alg.addOperator(new Evaluate(dj01));

-        // ... then selection ...
+        alg.addOperator(new ElitistTournamentSelection()); // ... then selection ...
-        alg.addOperator(new ElitistTournamentSelection());

-        // ... then statistics
-        StandardStats stats = new StandardStats(2);
+        StandardStats stats = new StandardStats(2); // ... then statistics
         alg.addOperator(stats);

-        // dump run parameters to standard output, so a successful run
-        // could be duplicated
+        // dump run parameters to standard output, so a successful run could be duplicated System.out.println(alg.getTableau());
-        System.out.println(alg.getTableau());

         // start the DEA thread